xmas92/katacoda-scenarios/test/local.md

 `[[HOST_SUBDOMAIN]]-XX-[[KATACODA_HOST]].environments.katacoda.com`

-where XX is a number you can replace that with `localhost:XX`.
+where XX is a number you can replace that with `localhost:XX`

 Now the following command can be used to start a local gitlab docker container which is the same as the one used in this tutorial.